eric-fern/ImageReader/readme.md

 User->>Frontend: Select image file Frontend->>Frontend: Process file in ImageUpload.razor
-Frontend->>Backend: Send image file wit http post request Backend->>Backend:Put image in a queue (queue of URLs to be processed) Backend->>Backend:Rate limit and only accept images to form analyzer Backend->>Backend:Hide our API keys and increase security.
+Frontend->>Backend: Send image file wit http post request Backend->>Backend:Put image in a queue (queue of URLs pointing at BLOB images to be processed) Backend->>Backend:Rate limit and only accept images to form analyzer Backend->>Backend:Hide our API keys and increase security.
 Avoid Cross-Origin Resource sharing (CORS), Backend->>Azure: Iterate over queue, send images to be analyzed with a system prompt.